NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Anycast address

-        3.  []{#an_automatic .anchor}Which of the following is an
-            automatic tunneling protocol used by Windows operating systems that are located behind NAT routers?
+        3. Which of the following is an automatic tunneling protocol used by Windows operating systems that are located behind NAT routers?

             a.  ***Teredo***